Confidential screening consultation — Book now or call 087 001 0733

 What this service is not

 Rehabilitation under section 124 is not debt review, debt counselling, credit-bureau dispute, prescription of debt, or “name clearing”.
-It is also not available to companies — companies are liquidated under the Companies Act, not sequestrated, and cannot be “rehabilitated” in this sense.
+It is also not available to companies — companies are liquidated under the Companies Act 71 of 2008, not sequestrated, and cannot be “rehabilitated” in this sense.

 If you are over-indebted but were never sequestrated, you do not need a rehabilitation application.
 You need different advice and we will tell you so.